-25.3.1 If a member of the batting side has unserved Penalty time, see Law 24.2.7, that player shall not be permitted to bat or act as a runner until that Penalty time has been served.
-However, even if the unserved Penalty time has not expired, that player may bat after his/her side has lost 5 wickets.

-- 25.3.2 A batsman's Penalty time is served while waiting to bat, during his/her innings and for the remainder of the team's innings after he/she is dismissed, subject to the conditions in 25.3.2.1 to 25.3.2.3. - 25.3.2.1 The period of time while serving a suspension for a Level 3 offence under Law 42.4 does not count as Penalty time served. - 25.3.2.2 The period of time for a scheduled interval does not count as Penalty time served. - 25.3.2.3 In the event of an unscheduled stoppage, the stoppage time after the batsman notifies an umpire in person that he/she is able to participate shall count as Penalty time served. - 25.3.3 If any unserved Penalty time remains at the end of a team's innings, it shall be carried forward to the next and subsequent innings of the match if appropriate.
+- 25.3.1 If a member of the batting side has unserved Penalty time, see Law 24.2.7 (Fielder absent or leaving the field of play), that player shall not be permitted to bat or act as a runner until that Penalty time has been served.
+However, even if the unserved Penalty time has not expired, that player may bat after his/her side has lost 5 wickets. - 25.3.2 A member of the batting side's Penalty time is served during Playing time, subject to the conditions in 25.3.2.1 and 25.3.2.2. - 25.3.2.1 The period of time while serving a suspension for a Level 3 offence under Law 42.4 (Level 3 offences and action by umpires) does not count as Penalty time served. - 25.3.2.2 In the event of an unscheduled stoppage, the stoppage time after the batsman notifies an umpire in person that he/she is able to participate shall count as Penalty time served. - 25.3.3 If any unserved Penalty time remains at the end of a team's innings, it shall be carried forward to the next and subsequent innings of the match if appropriate.